Read questions and answers about Cal Lutheran that were submitted by other students.

 Students must declare a major by the end of the third semester after enrolling at Cal Lutheran.
 Science and Liberal Studies majors need to declare a major in the first semester.
 If a student chooses to change majors after the third semester, the student must ensure the requirements of the new major will still be completed in four years.
 The guarantee will only cover completion of a single major in a single degree.
 Learn more about 4-to-Finish.

 How many students actually graduate in 4 years?

-What is the retention rate from Freshman to Sophomore?
+What is the retention rate from First-Year to Sophomore?

 The retention rate from the first to second year was 85% in 2011, which is our most current statistic.

 Do you have to declare your major before entering Cal Lutheran?

 No. Students do not need to declare their major until their 3rd semester at Cal Lutheran.
 Learn about being an undecided major.

 According to FBI statistics, Thousand Oaks is rated one of the safest cities of its size in America.
 Learn about our location in Thousand Oaks, CA.

 Does my scholarship change if my grades get better after I apply?

 Students may appeal to have their application re-evaluated by sending updated transcripts, test scores and a letter to their admission counselor.